-Alternatives because environmental site assessments would be required to determine a site's potential for contamination and whether further testing or remediation would be required to avoid exposing persons or the environment to hazardous materials.
+ESA would be required to determine a site's potential for contamination and whether further testing or remediation would be required to avoid exposing persons or the environment to hazardous materials.
 In addition, specific procedures would be in place to safely address risks posed by hazardous materials encountered during construction (including releases from Cortese List sites).
 Therefore, CEQA does not require any mitigation.